peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetUnsignedBitLength
     @Deprecated public int GetUnsignedBitLength() Deprecated.
-<div class='deprecationComment'>This method may overflow.
-Use GetUnsignedBitLengthAsEInteger instead.</div>
+This method may overflow.
+Use GetUnsignedBitLengthAsEInteger instead.

 **Returns:**